William Sydenham

-William Sydenham (1615–1661) was a Cromwellian soldier; and the eldest brother of Thomas Sydenham.
-He fought for Parliament and defeated the Royalists in various skirmishes in Dorset.
+William Sydenham (1615 – July 1661) was a Cromwellian soldier in England.
+The eldest brother of Thomas Sydenham, he fought for Parliament and defeated the Royalists in various skirmishes in Dorset.
 He was member of the various parliaments of the Commonwealth, avowal conservative principles, and defended the liberties of Englishmen.
 In 1654 made councillor and commissioner of the treasury by Oliver Cromwell.
 Took the side of the army against Parliament.
 In 1660, after the Protectorate, and before the Restoration, he was expelled from the Long Parliament.
 After the Restoration, he was perpetually incapacitated from holding office by the Indemnity and Oblivion Act.

 Biography

 Sydenham was a Cromwellian soldier, baptised 8 April 1615, was the eldest son of William Sydenham of Wynford Eagle, Dorset, by Mary, daughter of Sir John Jeffrey of Catherston.
 Thomas Sydenham was his brother.
 When the English Civil War broke out Sydenham and his three younger brothers took up arms for Parliament, and distinguished themselves by their activity in the local struggle.
 In April 1644 he had risen to the rank of colonel, and on 17 June 1644 Earl of Essex appointed him governor of Weymouth.
 In July Sydenham defeated a plundering party from the garrison of Wareham at Dorchester, and hanged six or eight of his prisoners as being "mere Irish rebels".

 This gave rise to equally cruel reprisals on the part of the royalists.

 In conjunction with Sir Anthony Ashley Cooper, Sydenham captured Wareham on 10 August 1644, and Abbotsbury House.
 He also defeated Sir Lewis Dyve, the commander-in-chief of the Dorset Royalists, in various skirmishes, in one of which he killed, with his own hand, Major Williams, whom he accused of the murder of his mother.
 In February 1645 Sir Lewis Dyve surprised Weymouth, but Sydenham and the garrison of Melcombe Regis succeeded in regaining it a fortnight later.